 How much does assisted living cost per month in Texas?

-Most assisted living communities in Texas range between $5,000 and $5,500 per month, with a statewide median near $5,250 per month.
+Most assisted living communities in Texas range between $4,550 and $6,800 per month, with a statewide median near $5,666 per month based on the CareScout 2025 Cost of Care Survey.

-Does Texas Medicaid pay for assisted living?
+Is Texas below the national average for assisted living?

 Methodology

-Pricing estimates are modeled using a range + midpoint planning framework anchored to national industry data, including statewide median figures from the Genworth/CareScout Cost of Care Survey (2024 Edition).
+Pricing estimates are modeled using a range plus midpoint planning framework anchored to national industry data, including statewide median figures from the CareScout 2025 Cost of Care Survey (data collected July through November 2025, published March 2, 2026).

-State comparisons reflect the published median estimates used across SeniorCareCostGuide.
-Long-term projections are illustrative planning models based on standardized annual growth assumptions.
+State comparisons reflect standardized median estimates used across SeniorCareCostGuide.
+Long-term projections are illustrative planning models based on consistent annual growth assumptions and are intended for planning purposes only.

 For a detailed explanation of how pricing estimates are modeled, see our Assisted Living Cost Methodology.